-They’ll be dedicating our neighborhood to the Virgin Mary for the year 2010.
+They’ll be dedicating our neighborhood to the Virgin Mary for the following year.

 Some treat the Virgin Mary in a distorted way, certainly.
 But on the other hand, Mary is typically neglected by evangelical Christians.
 How should we establish our doctrine?
 We don’t do so by looking around at what others are doing, others with whom we disagree; and then do the exact opposite and assume that that is God’s way.
 No, the Bible directs us to learn from Mary, as from a fellow disciple, in the same way that we might learn from Peter, Timothy, Paul or Barnabas.
 We can learn much from the way she responded in faith, taking God’s Word the Bible, and then God’s message through the angel, and making it her own.